JVAAS/jvaas-postgresql/README.md

 			database = "demo",
 		)

-and then simply make use of the generated Kotlin:
+Finally, make use of the generated Kotlin:

 		pg.transaction { con ->
 			Blah(con).insertListingId(